mapbender/mapbender-documentation/en/functions/backend/source.rst

 Load sources
 ------------

-.. tip:: It is important to check the service before uploading it to Mapbender: to do that, open the getCapabilities-Request in your browser.
+.. tip:: It is important to check the service before it is registered in Mapbender.
+To do that, open the getCapabilities-Request (see example in Service URL) in your browser.

-To upload a service, click on ``Add source``:
+To register a service, click on ``Add source``:

 * **Type**: Mandatory service type selection (OGC WMS or OGC WMTS / TMS).

-* **Service URL**: URL to the Capabilities document of the WMS service (e.g.: ``http://osm-demo.wheregroup.com/service?SERVICE=WMS&Version=1.3.0&REQUEST=GetCapabilities``)
+* **Service URL**: URL to the Capabilities document of the service (e.g. OGC WMS (1.3.0): ``http://osm-demo.wheregroup.com/service?SERVICE=WMS&Version=1.3.0&REQUEST=GetCapabilities``)

 * **Username / Password**: Input of the username and the password for secured services.

-Click on ``Load`` to upload the service in the repository.
+Click on ``Load`` to register the service to the repository.

   .. image:: ../../../figures/mapbender_add_sources.png
      :scale: 80

-After a successful registration, Mapbender will provide an overview of the WMS information.
+After a successful registration, Mapbender will provide an overview of the service.

 Sources Overview